DAX Function Reference

 Other Functions (DAX) - These functions perform unique actions that cannot be defined by any of the categories most other functions belong to.

-Parent/Child Functions (DAX) - These Data Analysis Expressions (DAX) functions help users manage data that is presented as a parent/child hierarchy in their data models.
+Parent and Child Functions (DAX) - These Data Analysis Expressions (DAX) functions help users manage data that is presented as a parent/child hierarchy in their data models.

 Statistical Functions (DAX) - These functions perform aggregations.
 In addition to creating sums and averages, or finding minimum and maximum values, in DAX you can also filter a column before aggregating or create aggregations based on related tables.